-104 individuals with disabilities have been placed into employment at Sephora Distribution facility in Olive Branch, MS as of October 2019, Sephora has committed to hiring another 50-75 more individuals through 2020.
+- 104 individuals with disabilities have been placed into employment at Sephora Distribution facility in Olive Branch, MS as of October 2019, Sephora has committed to hiring another 50-75 more individuals through 2020.
 In July of 2019, Sephora had an attrition rate of 2-3% compared to 20-30% of the able-bodied population.
 Employees with disabilities had less than 1% absenteeism in the program.
-This partnership started in October 2017.

-- In 2020, 31 individuals with disabilities received Sephora Distribution Center Training and 15 were hired.
-In 2021, 25 received training and ten were hired. - In 2018, the Business Enterprise Program (Randolph Sheppard) had five new vendors open businesses.
-In 2019-2020, five new vendors opened and in 2020-2021, two new vendors opened. - In Summer 2021, the first Summer Pre-ETS Work-Based Learning Program was implemented.
+This partnership started in October 2017. - In 2020, thirty-one (31) individuals with disabilities received Distribution Center Training and fifteen (15) were hired.
+In 2021, twenty-five (25) received training and ten (10) were hired. - In 2018, the Business Enterprise Program (Randolph Sheppard) five (5) new vendors opended their businesses - In Summer 2021, the first Summer Pre -ETS Work-Based Learning Program was implemented.
 One Hundred-three (103) participated in the program.
 These students were placed with employers throughout the state in their local communities.